 TDS deducted by the employer on salary payments is required to be deposited with the government before the prescribed due date.
 At the time of depositing TDS with the government, the employer is also required to mention his TAN.

-How to calculate TDS on salary if employee changed jobs?
+What is the TDS on salary if employee changed jobs?

 The TDS deducted on salary is reflected in Form 16, which is issued to the employee at the end of the financial year by his employer.
-Form 16 contains details of quarterly TDS deducted by employer along with total income earned and tax deductions.
-Am Employee can also check the details of the TDS deducted and deposited by his employer through the Form 26AS from his e-filing login.
+Also, Form 16 contains details of quarterly TDS deducted by employer along with total income earned and tax deductions.
+Further, an Employee can also check the details of the TDS deducted and deposited by his employer through the Form 26AS from his e-filing login.

 Deductor will be liable to pay the fine of INR 200 per day u/ Section 234E till the failure to pay TDS continues.
 However, the penalty should not exceed the amount of TDS for which statement was required to be filed.